xeriksen/mask-ban-analysis/README.md

 Access to protective measures like masks is crucial for public health, especially during pandemics.
 This project aims to highlight the anticipated disproportionate effects of the mask ban on these already vulnerable populations, underscoring the need for careful consideration and mitigation strategies to protect public health and human rights.
 For this analysis, we will use publicly available data to investigate how the mask ban policy intersects with the demographics and socioeconomic status of affected populations.

+Research Question:
-Research Question: How is the NC mask ban going to affect the immunocompromised people living in NC?
+    How is the NC mask ban going to affect the immunocompromised people living in NC?
+                    OR
+    How many immunocompromised people does the NC mask ban have the potential to affect?

 FOCUS
 Find:
-Masking rates by county
+NYtimes data: Masking rates by county
+I dont know how I could get this data: Risk factors for covid by county These will be difficult to get circumventing tableau, find an github trying to make the dat more accessible however I am having issues with the code he wrote:
-Risk factors for covid by county
+    Waste water data by county
-Cenus data??
-To compare vulnerabilities  by magnalzation Covid death rates by county
+    vaccine rates by county
+Can't find this data: Cenus data??
+To compare vulnerabilities and socioeconomic variables I don't think I want to include this data because it will be some hard to access for litlle gain for my project:Covid death rates by county if needed for 2020 covid rates: the data behiind the dashboard

+Data found and I would like but dont know how to include nc vaccine data by county if I can find a way to get it from a source other than the tableau dashboard available online immunosupression data from NIH by regions south includes all of nc -immunosuppressed people(health issue/ medication) 2020 AI AJ ***Add socio -immunosuppressed people(health issue/ medication) 2024

+Import data
+-Nytimes mask data
+-Nytimes county data
+-Nytimes covid rates data
+-Nc department of health waste water data 2020
+-NC department of health waste water data 2024

+Combine nytimes datasets using the fip
+Trim data from NYtimes dataset to isolate NC data

+Combine waste water data according to fip

+Trim data too only include NC counties